nickoff/rsschool-cv/cv.md

 * Github: [Nickoff](https://github.com/nickoff)
 * Telegram: [Nickolay](https://t.me/mikalai4)
 # About me
 Hello.
 I'm 38 years old.
-I work by project management for construction at the developer's company.
-Programming and frontend development while is  a hobby of mine.
+I’m originally from Belarus and live in a small town near the capital.
+I have worked in the building industry all my life, including in senior positions.
+Currently I work in project management for construction at the developer’s company.
+I have an architecture degree.
+I finished Belarusian National Technical University.
+I have basic skills: HTML, CSS, JavaScript, Python also I have basic knowledge of Webpack, CSS Preprocessor, several basic algorithms and data structures.
+Now I'm on Stage 1 front-end course The Rolling Scopes school.

 # Education
 Major - Architecture
 Belarusian National Technical University